Robert A. Brooks is a partner in the Intellectual Property Litigation Practice Group of Pepper Hamilton LLP, resident in the Boston office.

 Mr. Brooks has more than 25 years of trial experience, beginning with a federal court clerkship, followed by a stint in the U.S. Attorney’s office in Connecticut.
 Mr. Brooks has represented Fortune 500 corporations in courtrooms across the country, in disputes ranging from product liability and warranty to trade secrets, trademarks and patents.
 He also created the Intellectual Property Department at Day, Berry & Howard (now Day Pitney LLP) and managed it for 15 years.

-Mr. Brooks is admitted to practice in Connecticut and Maine, and before the U.S. District Court for the District of Connecticut and the U.S. Courts of Appeals for the Second and Eleventh Circuits.
+Mr. Brooks is admitted to practice in Connecticut and Maine.
 He is not admitted in Massachusetts.